Gmousse/dataframe-js/README.md

 import { DataFrame, Row } from 'dataframe-js';
 ```

-To create a DataFrame, you have to passe your data and your column names.
+To create a DataFrame, you have to pass your data and your column names.
 You can use different data structures as below:

 ```javascript
 const df = new DataFrame(myData, myColumns);